Jackson Martínez: Portimonense

 On 31 August 2018, Martínez returned to Portugal's top flight, joining Portimonense on a season-long loan.
 The deal was subsequently made permanent, but only until the end of 2019.

 He made his debut in a 3–2 victory against Vitória de Guimarães on 23 September, playing the last 17 minutes of the match.
-On 3 November, he scored his first goal for the club, a penalty, in a 1–1 draw against Belenenses SAD.
+On 3 November, he scored his first goal for the club, a penalty, in a 1–1 draw against Belenenses.
+On 2 December, he scored in a 3–2 victory against Tondela, but was substituted with an injury in the second half.
 On 7 December, he returned to the Estádio do Dragão for the first time since leaving Porto, playing 75 minutes and receiving a standing ovation by the fans and players as he was substituted.
 A week later, he scored a brace in a 3–1 win against Vitória de Setúbal.
 On 11 May 2019, he scored an 88th-minute winner against Maritimo in a 3–2 victory.
-In October 2019, Jackson scored his first goal for the club in the Taça de Portugal against Académica de Coimbra, a match which Portimonense lost 2–1.

 In January 2020, he signed a new contract with the Portuguese club, keeping him until 2022.
-However, still troubled by his chronic ankle injuries, Martínez left Portimonense in August 2020, stating that he wanted to return to Independiente Medellín.
+His last match for the club was on 26 July 2020, where he wore the captain's armband in a 2–0 victory against Desportivo Aves.
+He made 24 appearances and scored once for the 2019–20 season, where Portimonense finished 17th in the table and were set to be relegated, but avoided the drop due to 16th-placed Vitoria Setubal failing to provide documentation for the following season.
+Still troubled by his chronic ankle injuries, Martínez left Portimonense in August 2020, stating that he wanted to return to Independiente Medellín.

 On 7 December 2020, after spending six months as a free agent, Martínez officially announced his retirement.